JenningsWu/react-bootstrap/MAINTAINING.md

 [HuBoard](https://huboard.com/react-bootstrap/react-bootstrap) which is a kanban style board to track and prioritize issues.

+Some issues are opened that are just too vague to do anything about.
+If after attempting to get feedback from issue authors fails after 7 days, then close the issue.
+Please inform the issue author that they may re-open if they are able to present the requested information.

 ## Merging a pull request

 Please, make sure: